OinkIguana/paper-wars-data/README.md

     createuser paper-wars-admin -lPes -g paper-wars
     createuser paper-wars-server -lPe -g paper-wars
     ```
-5. Put the database credentials you just created into the `.env` file:
+5. Copy the `.env.sample` file to `.env` and set the credentials to the ones created in the
+    previous step.

     ```sh
     DATABASE_URL=postgres://paper-wars-admin:<password>@localhost/paper-wars